vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

 When [Agar.io](https://agar.io) came out in 2015, it inspired a new [**.io game**](https://www.google.com/search?q=.io+game) genre that has since exploded in popularity.
 I experienced the rise of .io games firsthand: I've [built and sold 2 .io games](/about/) in the past 3 years.

-A quick description in case you've never heard of .io games before: they're free, multiplayer web games that are easy to join (no account required) and usually pit many players against each other in one arena.
+In case you've never heard of .io games before: they're free, multiplayer web games that are easy to join (no account required) and usually pit many players against each other in one arena.
 Other famous .io games include [Slither.io](https://slither.io) and [Diep.io](https://diep.io).

-In this post, we're going to **understand how to build an .io game by breaking down an example one**.
-All you need is a working knowledge of Javascript: you should have seen things like [ES6](https://www.w3schools.com/js/js_es6.asp) syntax, the `this` keyword, and [Promises](https://developers.google.com/web/fundamentals/primers/promises) before.
+In this post, we're going to **understand how to build an .io game from scratch**.
+All you need is a working knowledge of Javascript: you should be comfortable with things like [ES6](https://www.w3schools.com/js/js_es6.asp) syntax, the `this` keyword, and [Promises](https://developers.google.com/web/fundamentals/primers/promises).

 ## An Example .io Game

-Below is the game we're going to learn from.
+To help us learn, we're going to be referencing the [example .io game](https://example-io-game.victorzhou.com) embedded below.
 Go ahead, try it out! **You can play it right here on this page:**

 <style>
 @media screen and (max-height: 750px) {